nualagr/dargan-health-foods/README.md

 <br>

-18. The configuration variables were set in Heroku and within the local environment.
+18. The configuration variables were set in Heroku within the local environment.

 - Within the 'Settings' tab for the app the button 'Reveal Config Vars' was clicked.
-- The following config vars were added (some information has been redacted for security purposes):
+- The following configuration variables were added (some information has been redacted for security purposes).
   [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/) was used to generate the secret keys.
   <br>